sauvc/rulebook/rulebook.md

   - When the judges determine that the game cannot continue.
 - Setting up of AUV
   - Five minutes is given for setting up the AUV before the game starts.
-	- No more than two members of respective teams can engage in setting up of their AUV.
+	- No more than two members of respective teams can engage in setting up of their AUV at the poolside.
 	- The two designated members setting up must wear life jackets.
 Failure to do so may result in disqualification.
 	- Any team that fails to complete setting their AUV within five minutes can resume the setting up again once the game starts.
 	- Setting up during the game uses the allocated time for the tasks and game.